Investigating the performance of multi-objective optimization when learning Bayesian Networks: Materials and methods

-The ranking of dominated / dominating solutions is essential for the functioning of MOO algorithms.
 In the context of MOO, the most widespread methodology is the Non-dominated Sorting Genetic Algorithm (NSGA-II) \cite{deb2002fast}.
-NGSA-II is an elitist method, notably characterized by a computational complexity of $\mathcal{O}(\Omega Q^2)$, where $\Omega$ is the number of objectives ($\Omega = 2$ in this work) and $Q$ is the population size.
+NGSA-II is an elitist method, notably characterized by a computational complexity of $\mathcal{O}(\Omega Q^2)$, where $\Omega$ is the number of objectives and $Q$ is the population size.

 NSGA-II's functioning can be sketched as follows.
-The algorithm starts by randomly generating a population $\mathcal{P}$ of $n$ individuals and a new offspring population $\mathcal{P}''$.
-Then, since NGSA-II is an elitist method, it creates a temporary population $\mathcal{U} = \mathcal{P} \cup \mathcal{P}''$.
-The individuals belonging to the best non-dominated sets in $\mathcal{U}$ are progressively inserted into a novel population $\mathcal{P}$, until exactly $n$ individuals are selected.
-During this process, however, the $j$-th non-dominated sets $\mathcal{D}_j$ might have more individuals than necessary (i.e., $|\mathcal{P}| + |\mathcal{D}_j| > n$).
-In such a case, NSGA-II creates a further ranking of the individuals in $\mathcal{D}_j$ using a crowded-comparison operator $\prec_n$, which calculates the crowding distance of each putative solution \cite{deb2002fast}.
+The algorithm starts by randomly generating a population ${\Pi}$ of $Q$ individuals and a new offspring population ${\Pi}'$.
+Then, since NGSA-II is an elitist method, it creates a temporary population ${U} = {\Pi} \cup {\Pi}'$.
+The individuals belonging to the best non-dominated sets in ${U}$ are progressively inserted into a novel population ${\Pi}''$, until exactly $Q$ individuals are selected.
+During this process, however, the $j$-th non-dominated sets ${D}_j$ might have more individuals than necessary (i.e., $|{\Pi}''| + |{D}_j| > $$Q$).
+In such a case, NSGA-II creates a further ranking of the individuals in ${D}_j$ using a crowded-comparison operator $\prec_n$, which calculates the crowding distance of each putative solution \cite{deb2002fast}.
 By using the crowding ranking, NGSA-II deterministically selects the most ``diverse'' solutions, trying to maintain a high level of diversity in the population, and completes the new population.
+At the end of the selection process, NSGA-II executes crossover and mutation on the individuals of ${\Pi}''$; in particular, here we exploit the genetic operators of GAs described in the previous section.
+Similarly to other evolutionary methods, NSGA-II iterates until a halting criterion is verified, e.g., after a fixed number of generations $IT_{\texttt{max}}$.

-Similarly to other evolutionary methods, NSGA-II iterates until a halting criterion is verified, e.g., after a fixed number of generations.
+To solve the problem of learning the structure of a BN, we exploit NSGA-II to optimize $\Omega = 2$ objectives: \begin{itemize} \item the first objective is to maximize the likelihood function defined in Eq. \ref{eq:fitness}; \item the second (conflicting) objective is to minimize the number of arcs in the Bayesian Network. \end{itemize}